Dichen Lachman: Career

 Lachman first filmed an ad in Australia for Wanadoo, which aired in the United Kingdom.
 In 2005, she joined the cast of the Australian soap opera Neighbours as Katya Kinski.
 She had auditioned for the role of Elle Robinson, but the producers decided to create the part of Katya for her.

 Lachman played a small role in the feature film Aquamarine.
 After she finished shooting the role of Aaren in the film Bled, Lachman joined the cast of the film Aztec Rex in Hawaii.
 In an interview with The Soap Show, Lachman said she had appeared on the BBC television show Ready Steady Cook while visiting England in late 2006.
 In the interview, she explained that she was in Los Angeles to advance her acting career, but said she would love to work in the UK and Australia.

 On 26 March 2008, it was announced that Lachman would portray Sierra in the television series Dollhouse, created by Joss Whedon.

-In an interview with ScifiNow in 2009, Lachman responded to the rumor that she would star in an upcoming television show based on Star Wars by saying, "I am a huge George Lucas fan.
+In an interview with ScifiNow in 2009, Lachman responded to the rumour that she would star in an upcoming television show based on Star Wars by saying, "I am a huge George Lucas fan.
 I love those movies and it would be a dream come true—I'd love to do it, it would be incredible."
 She was named one of the 100 hottest women on screen for 2009, by the lesbian media site AfterEllen.com.
 "What a privilege to be there," she said.

 She guest starred as an insurance agent/street racer on NCIS: Los Angeles.
 She also appeared as Amy Hanamoa, the widow of a murdered police officer, in an episode of Hawaii Five-0.
 Lachman made a guest appearance in an episode of the Doctor Who spin-off Torchwood, for its fourth series Torchwood: Miracle Day.
 Additionally, in 2011 it was announced in Variety that Lachman would be joining the cast of Being Human as a series regular.
-Lachman also made a brief appearance in the web-series The Guild during Season 5, episode 8 as a party guest during a gaming convention.

 In 2012, it was announced Lachman would be joining the Shawn Ryan–driven pilot Last Resort for ABC, and she subsequently appeared as a main character during the show's 13-episode run.
 She also guest starred in the second season of the Jane Espenson scripted web series, Husbands.